EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

-## Step 5: Start the Stream Data Processing Job
+## Step 5: Starting the Stream Data Processing Job

 Before starting the stream processing job, make sure that the corresponding system pipelines are started and running.
 The real-time and offline message channels have 2 system pipelines (data writer and data reader).